HallaSurvivor/Blog/_posts/2022-12-09-internal-logic-examples.md

 </p>

 I learned a _ton_ while doing this, though, and I wanted to share some insights with everyone.
-I haven't been able to find many examples of people taking statements in the internal logic of a topos and externalizing them to get "classical" statements, so I had to work out a bunch of small examples myself.
+It's really hard to find examples of people taking statements in the internal logic of a topos and externalizing them to get "classical" statements, so I had to work out a bunch of small examples myself.

-I want to share some of them here, and hopefully explain how they work, so the next people interested in this have an easier time ^_^.

-Let's get started!
+Let's go over a few together, and hopefully make things easier for the next round of topos theorists looking to do this ^_^

 ---